-In a network using the OSPF protocol, OSPF-configured routers send connection status notifications to each other when a change occurs, for example when a new router is added to the network environment or when a router fails.
+On a network using the OSPF protocol, Routers send link status notifications to each other when a change occurs, for example when a new Router is added to the network environment or a Router fails.

-When occurs any changes on the network, the Routeraffected by the change will send the current LSA packets to the network environment.
-The other routers update the network topology with the received LSA packets.
-It also updates the SPF trees and updates the routing tables.
+In case of any change in the network, the affected Router sends the current LSA packets to the network environment.
+Other Routers update the network topology with the LSA packets it receives.
+It also refreshes the SPF trees and updates the routing tables.

-OSPF uses the Dijkstra algorithm and sends updates every 30 minutes.
-OSPF supports IPv4 and IPv6, such as EIGRP.
-The OSPF protocol also uses a value called Area.
-OSPF areas are divided into areas in large networks, reducing the size of the routing table and the complexity of the network.
+This protocol uses the Dijkstra algorithm and sends updates every 30 minutes.
+It also supports IPv4 and IPv6, such as EIGRP.
+It uses a value called Area and divides large networks into areas, reducing the size of the routing table and the complexity of the network.

-OSPF keeps hardware requirements like RAM and CPU at a high level.
-Configuring or organizing the OSPF routing protocol used in large networks requires an expert person.
+Maintains a high level of hardware requirements such as RAM and CPU.
+Configuring or editing this routing protocol used in large networks requires expert personal.

 If we list the OSPF features;